bshack/white-label-view/README.md

 ```

-## Instantiate
+## Instantiate and Initialize

 ```
 import ViewDefault from './view/default';

 const viewDefault = new ViewDefault();

+viewDefault.initialize();
 ```

 ## Basic Structure

-This view provides a basic structure to build off of to promote consistancy through out the application.
+This view provides a basic structure to extend off of to promote consistancy through out the application.
 In general is it is a good idea to follow this structure when possible.
+NOTE: redefining these methods may destroy any default functionality of the view which you would have do manually if you wish to restore.

 ```
 const MyView = class extends View {
     initialize() {